Class HebrewDateFormatter

 public void setTransliteratedShabbosDayOfWeek(String transliteratedShabbos)

-Setter to override the default transliterated name of "Shabbos" to alternate spelling such as "Shabbat" used by the formatDayOfWeek(JewishDate)
+Setter to override the default transliterated name of "Shabbos" to alternate spelling such as "Shabbat" used by the formatDayOfWeek(JewishDate).

 Parameters: